kellyjonbrazil/jc/docs/lib.md

           **kwargs) -> Union[Dict, List[Dict], Iterator[Dict]]
 ```

-Parse the string data using the supplied parser module.
+Parse the string or bytes data using the supplied parser module.

 This function provides a high-level API to simplify parser use.
 This
 function will call built-in parsers and custom plugin parsers.